Notice CP2000: The IRS Changed Your Tax Return

 The reasons for which I disagree and choose to dispute the form are outlined below.

-The information in the notice stated that I failed to report ______, but this form was from a previous year and should not be included in my report for the tax period XXXX-XXXX.
-Due to this error, I will not be agreeing with the information in the IRS Notice CP2000 that was in regard to my return.
+Due to this error, I do not agree with the information in the IRS Notice CP2000 in regard to my return.
 The calculations the IRS proposes are incorrect and do not accurately represent my earnings for this year or my tax record as a whole.

 It is for the reasons outlined above that I disagree with the notice.
 If you have any other questions or need more information, please call or email me.